AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 **Scenario 3: Search for `Classic Car` or `Car` keywords using various operator combinations to narrow down your search.**

-**[!UICONTROL Assets view]** does not support the usage of Operators.
-To execute the above scenario in **[!UICONTROL Admin view]** you can use a combination of various operators to enhance your search experience.
+To execute the above scenario in **[!UICONTROL Admin view]**, you can use a combination of various operators to enhance your search experience.
 The supported operators are:

 ### AND operator {#and-operator}